symbuzzer/Volte-Wifi-Calling-Enabler/README.md

 Should work all Android versions and UI's.

 ## FEATURES:
-- Enable Volte
+- Enables Volte
-- Enable Wifi Calling
+- Enables Wifi Calling (VoWiFi)